Yura-Savchuk/SelectorView/README.md

 # SelectorView

 An android custom view for single and multiple items selection.
+This is super easy to use and looks contains modern design.

 # Preview